extrawurst/extrawurst.github.io/_posts/2018-10-23-bitbucket-plugin.md

 Another problem I came across is the flawed way settings are saved.
 This manifests in this plugin being very error prone when used in a bitbucket server setup with multiple nodes.

-It uses `PluginSettings` to store settings which are not synchronized between nodes and it should use `ActivityObjects` which is even stated in this forum thread: [here](https://community.atlassian.com/t5/Answers-Developer-Questions/JiraPluginSettings-with-Data-Center/qaq-p/529283) - too bad the docs for atlassian plugin development are rather lacking.
+It uses `PluginSettings` to store settings which are not synchronized between nodes and it should use `ActiveObjects` which is even stated in this forum thread: [here](https://community.atlassian.com/t5/Answers-Developer-Questions/JiraPluginSettings-with-Data-Center/qaq-p/529283) - too bad the docs for atlassian plugin development are rather lacking.

 ### Repo is dormant